lbl-srg/soep/models/fmus/JModelica/SOEP_QSS/Readme.txt

 The FMUs have being compiled with the development version of JModelica.
 The FMUs are for model exchange.
 The FMUs are compliant with the FMI version 2.0.
+The FMUs have been compiled for Linux64 bit.
 The FMUs have been tested with the FMUChecker version 2.0.